Tim-Liam-Hill/Tim-Liam-Hill/README.md

  <img align="center" src="/Banner.png" width="100%" alt="Banner could not be found"/>

 ### About me
  I was born in Johannesburg South Africa and have lived here all my life.
+Growing up, I tried my best to do anything and everything that I could.
+I have played violin, guitar, chess, rugby, competed in fishing, athletics, cross country and sung in my old school's choir.
+As of right now my passions lie in long distance running, mountain biking and martial arts.

+ I made the decision to study Computer Sciences at The University of Pretoria and am now in my 3rd year of studies.

 ### My skills